Where are the best places to watch, count, and photograph fall raptor migration? Find out here.

 Northern Harrier.
 Photo: Scott Dere/Audubon Photography Awards

 Have you ever witnessed a “kettle”?
 No, we aren’t talking about the kitchen appliance.
-September—October, Broad-winged Hawks and other birds of prey migrate by the thousand in large flocks called “kettles”, soaring on thermals from their breeding grounds to winter habitat thousands of miles away.
+Each fall (and for a period of time in early spring), Broad-winged Hawks and other birds of prey migrate by the thousand in large flocks called “kettles”, soaring on thermals from their breeding grounds to winter habitat thousands of miles away.
+The fall raptor migration season occurs from late August through November, but the peak is September-October.
 The best time to look for migrating hawks in astonishing numbers is after a cold front, with a north or northwest wind.

 During fall migration, volunteer hawkwatchers count and observe thousands of raptors as they head south for the winter.
 The data is compiled and recorded to help advance scientific study and research.
 On a good day with northwest winds, one may see a variety and large number of hawks such as eagles, kestrels, Sharp-shinned Hawks, Ospreys, Broad-winged Hawks, and Peregrine Falcons among others.

 Those who participate in hawkwatch are encouraged to submit data to the Hawk Migration Association of America.
-The numbers help inform conservation action to increase the health of raptor populations.
+The numbers help inform conservation action to increase the health of raptor populations and can be viewed at www.hawkcount.org.

 Get your binoculars ready (or don't, since these large birds can be seen with the naked eye!), and get ready to see some birds of prey.

-Chesnut Ridge Hawk Watch - located in Mt.
+Chestnut Ridge Hawkwatch - located in Mt.
 Kisco, NY.
 There are hawkwatch staff from Bedford Audubon on site 7 days a week, 9 a.m. - 5 p.m.!

 Franklin Mountain Hawkwatch - located on the Delaware-Otsego Audubon Society Sanctuary overlooking Oneonta, NY.